California Apartment Accident Lawyers

 That said, landlords and property managers must check and maintain certain parts of the building, such as:

-Additionally, they must also regularly inspect the building’s structural integrity, plumbing, electrical wiring, and other systems.
+Additionally, the inspectors must regularly check the building’s structural integrity, plumbing, electrical wiring, and other systems.
 They may also be responsible for preventing and controlling pests if an infestation renders their property uninhabitable under California laws.

 Granted, landlords aren’t liable for every accident that happens within their premises.
-A tenant who slipped on the water they spilled is usually not the responsibility of the property owner.
+If a tenant slips on water they spilled themselves, the property owner is generally not considered responsible.
 Here are some specific scenarios where they may be held negligent:

 • A tenant reported a leaky pipe that created a puddle on the floor.
 The landlord didn’t repair it right away, causing a slip-and-fall accident.